-Sami Seif (b.
-1998) is a Lebanese composer, music theorist and pianist.
-His music is inspired by the aesthetics, philosophies, paradigms and poetry of his Middle-Eastern heritage.
-His work has been described as “very tasteful and flavorful” with “beautiful, sensitive writing!”
-(Webster University Young Composers Competition).
+Lebanese composer and music theorist Sami Seif (b.
+1998) has been praised as “a distinctive compositional voice” who creates “intoxicating and fascinating soundworld[s]” (Carla Rees, Pan Journal of the British Flute Society).
+Described as “very tasteful and flavorful” with “beautiful, sensitive writing!”
+(Webster University Young Composers Competition), his music is inspired by the aesthetics, philosophies, paradigms and poetry of his Middle-Eastern heritage.
 His latest musical concerns center around the phenomenology of time and of differing degrees of focus.

-Seif’s music has been performed by such renowned artists as Mary Kay Fink and Stanley Konopka of The Cleveland Orchestra and has won a number of prizes from such institutions as ASCAP, the Stamford Music and Arts Academy, the Ohio Federation of Music Clubs, the Cleveland Composer’s Guild, Webster University, the Arizona Flute Society, Abundant Silence, and Warren County Summer Music School.
+A passionate and enthusiastic collaborator, Seif has worked with numerous renowned musicians.
+Previous and upcoming collaborators include Mary Kay Fink and Stanley Konopka of The Cleveland Orchestra, Josh Modney, Vinay Parameswaran, Carla Rees, Marcelo Lehninger, the Kalamazoo Symphony Orchestra, the Odin Quartet, Amer Hasan, TEMPO Ensemble, Juan Riveros, Earplay, Ensemble 126, Ensemble Metamorphosis, Drew Hosler, Dustin White, and Lana Stafford, among others.
+Seif’s music has been recognized internationally by various institutions such as ASCAP, SOCAN, the RED NOTE New Music Festival, the Metropolitan Youth Orchestra of New York, the New York Composers Circle, the Stamford Music and Arts Academy, the Foundation for Modern Music, the Ohio Federation of Music Clubs, the Cleveland Composer’s Guild, the Arizona Flute Society, Webster University, Abundant Silence, and Warren County Summer Music School, among others.
 Additionally, he was selected as a finalist for the 2019 Kaleidoscope Chamber Orchestra call for scores from a pool of more than 2200 applicants from more than 90 countries.
 In 2020, he was selected again from a larger pool of almost 8000 applicants.

-Originally from the small town of Ashkout in Mount Lebanon, he was born in Abu Dhabi and is fluent in Arabic, French and English.
-He started at the age of twelve as a self-taught musician, composing and playing keyboard instruments.
-He then started formal musical training in piano, composition, audio engineering and sound synthesis.
-Later, he moved to Toronto and studied composition with Roger Bergs.
+Originally from the small town of Ashkout in Mount Lebanon, he was born to a non-musical family in Abu Dhabi and he is fluent in Arabic, French and English.
+He started out at the age of twelve as a self-taught musician, composing and playing on microtonal keyboards, specially designed for Arabic music.
+Not having had access to formal music education, Seif taught himself how to read and write music by reading theory textbooks.
+He later formally studied piano, composition, audio engineering, and sound synthesis.